Tom Goldstein used to look like one of the cleanest success stories in elite American law.

 Then the career broke open.

-In February 2026, the Justice Department announced that a federal jury in Maryland convicted Goldstein of tax evasion, assisting in the preparation of false tax returns, willfully failing to timely pay taxes, and making false statements to mortgage lenders.
+On February 26, 2026, the U.S. Attorney's Office for the District of Maryland announced that a federal jury convicted Goldstein of tax evasion, assisting in the preparation of false tax returns, willfully failing to timely pay taxes, and making false statements to mortgage lenders.
 The Associated Press reported that jurors found him guilty on twelve of sixteen counts after a six-week trial in Greenbelt.

 The government's account was not about a minor compliance lapse.
 It described millions in gambling income, concealed debts, false mortgage disclosures, and the diversion of law-firm money to cover personal obligations.
 Goldstein denied wrongdoing and testified in his own defense, but the conviction altered his public identity beyond repair.